Нирковий тубулярний ацидоз

 Signs of extracellular fluid volume depletion may develop from urinary water loss accompanying electrolyte excretion in type 2 RTA.

 People with type 1 or type 2 RTA may show symptoms and signs of hypokalemia, including muscle weakness, hyporeflexia, and paralysis.
 Bony involvement (eg, bone pain and osteomalacia in adults and rickets in children) may occur in type 2 and sometimes in type 1 RTA.
+Chronic kidney disease is common in people with type 1 RTA (1).

 Type 4 RTA is usually asymptomatic with only mild acidosis, but cardiac arrhythmias or paralysis may develop if hyperkalemia is severe.

-Diagnosis of RTA
+Diagnosis of Renal Tubular Acidosis

 • Suspected in patients with metabolic acidosis with normal anion gap or with unexplained hyperkalemia